TomWoodward/react-redux-modules/README.md

 });
 ```

-Reducers are defined as a map of action names to reducer functions, the module combines these with any submodule
+Reducers are defined as a map of action names to reducer functions.
+The module combines these with any submodule
 reducers and builds the whole thing for you. `initialState` is optional and is empty by default.

 ### Effects